Healthdirect Free Australian health advice you can count on.

 Advance care planning

 Some advance care planning documents, such as advance care directives, are legally binding.
-The process of creating an advance care directive varies from state to state.
+The process of creating an advance care plan varies depending on where you live in Australia.

 Contact the National Advance Care Planning Support Service for more information and advice about advance care planning.

-Dying to Talk has many tools to help you start a discussion about advance care planning with your loved ones, and other helpful resources.
+Dying to Talk has many tools to help you talk about advance care planning with your loved ones.

 Palliative care

 Palliative care, or supportive care, helps you live as fully and comfortably as possible with a terminal illness.
-Its goal is to help you maintain your quality of life while preparing to die well.
+The goal of palliative care is to help you keep your quality of life while preparing to die well.

-• emotional and/or spiritual support for you and your loved ones
+• emotional and spiritual support for you and your loved ones

 End-of-life care